-Growing strawberries from seed is very easy.
+Growing strawberries from seed are very easy.
 Strawberries require a dormant season where temperatures fall at least slightly below or at freezing.
-The seeds will germinate better if stratified – kept at below freezing temperatures for a couple weeks in a freezer.
+The seeds will germinate better if stratified – kept at below-freezing temperatures for a couple of weeks in a freezer.
 In my experience, strawberry seeds do not need to be stratified, even though this helps, you can still get them to germinate quite successfully without it.

 Strawberry seeds will not germinate if the weather is too hot or too sunny.
 If you start the seeds in the hot summer, they will not germinate until the end of summer.
 Normally they will germinate in 2 to 4 weeks.
 The better the conditions, the quicker and more successfully the seeds will germinate.
 So it is best to plant them in the spring or start the seeds any time indoors.

 Strawberries are often found around wetlands and among peat moss.
-Peat moss is really great to add in with your strawberry seeds or plants.
+Peat moss is great to add in with your strawberry seeds or plants.
 This will help keep the soil around the roots moist.
 Strawberries should be watered at least once or twice a week.
 Although strawberry plants are very tolerant of shade, the plants need lots of sunlight to be able to produce berries.

-To start your strawberry seeds first mix together a 50/50 mixture of sterilized black earth and sphagnum peat moss.
+To start your strawberry seeds, first, mix a 50/50 mixture of sterilized black earth and sphagnum peat moss.
 Water the soil until moist – not soggy.
-Then surface sow the strawberry seed onto the soil.
+Then surface sow the strawberry seeds onto the soil.
 Strawberry seeds require light to germinate, so place the pots in a sunny location in your house.
-If sowing the seed outdoors you can gently press the seed into the soil and lightly cover the seed with peat moss.
+If sowing the seed outdoors, you can gently press the seed into the soil and lightly cover the seed with peat moss.